MasterJ767/Java-CollectionsAnalysis/README.md

 CSC1035: Practical 2
 ====================
 This package allows  for the use and analysis of directories.
-Directories are a class of containers sued to contain information about staff including surname, initials and telephone extensions.
+Directories are a class of containers designed to contain information about staff including surname, initials and telephone extensions.

 Dependencies: